YunoHost-Apps/flohmarkt_ynh/doc/DEVELOPMENT.md

 One **pitfall** doing so is that we can't rely on the yunohost CI for testing for our codeberg repository this way.
 If need'll be and developers would like to use yunohost as their base for active work on flohmarkt we might release another app **flohmarkt-devel_ynh** in future that closely follows the repository we use for development.

-#### master, main and testing
+#### Master, main and testing

 The development startet on codeberg on a branch named **main**.
-That worked all the way until the repository got mirrored to github to be included into the yunohost app catalog.
-The last change that needed to be done for flohmarkt to appear on the catalog has been to change the name of the branch to **master** for the workflows on github to recognize it for catalog inclusion.
+That worked all the way until the repository got mirrored to GitHub to be included into the yunohost app catalog.
+The last change that needed to be done for flohmarkt to appear on the catalog has been to change the name of the branch to **master** for the workflows on GitHub to recognize it for catalog inclusion.

 Short: for **historic** reason we use the branch **main** on codeberg and publish the versions for the catalog as **master** on github.

 Because of https://github.com/YunoHost-Apps/flohmarkt_ynh/pull/2#issuecomment-2081108150 we decided to name the working branch on codeberg **testing** which also signals that this is not the place to install from if testing and development is not wanted.

-### pushing to github
+### pushing to GitHub

 * make sure the local git and the codeberg git are in sync on their testing branch
 * tag a new version on codeberg `<major>.<minor>~ynh<X>`, e.g. `0.01~ynh5`. `<major>.<minor>` is the flohmarkt version. `ynhX` is the version of the integration into flohmarkt (this repo).